LukasMa/diceware/README.md

 ```go
 go get -u -v github.com/LukasMa/diceware
 ```
-Since this will pull the master branch, you should use a dependency manager like [glide](http://glide,sh) to be on the safe site.
+Since this will pull the master branch, you should use a dependency manager like [glide](http://glide,sh) to be on the safe side and retrieve a tagged release.

 ### Usage